container-tools/kind-action/README.md

     steps:
       - name: Create k8s KinD Cluster
         uses: container-tools/kind-action@v1.0.0
+        with:
+          registry: true
 ```

 This uses [@container-tools/kind-action](https://www.github.com/container-tools/kind-action) GitHub Action to spin up a [KinD](https://kind.sigs.k8s.io/) Kubernetes cluster on every Pull Request.

+The `registry: true` option also enables a container registry on `localhost:5000` on both the host and the cluster.
+The registry address is stored in the `KIND_REGISTRY` environment variable, also for the subsequent steps.

 ## Credits